geoffmcl/test-btg/README.md

  2. cmake ..
  3. cmake --build . --config Release

+Naturally, the 2nd step will FAIL is simgear, and othre prereqisite libraries are not found.

 Or, of course the cmake GUI can be used, setting the appropriate source diectory, and the bnary directory to the build folder.
-Click [configure], perhaps several time until all errors are gone, then click [generate] to create the chosen generator files.
+Click [configure], perhaps several times until all errors are gone, then click [generate] to create the chosen generator files.

 Then in windows, if MSVC is the generator, the MSVC IDE can be opened, and the test_btg.sln file loaded.
 Select the configuration desired, and build.